-Promotion #1: Assistant -> Associate
+Promotion #1: Assistant → Associate

-- Maximum of 8 years at Assistant rank at UC, decision must be made by end of 7th year (but see extensions below). - Extension on the "tenure/SOE clock" is granted for each birth/adoption/foster event; maximum total extension is two years, however, UC Provost can approve a third year by exception. - Clock extensions are automatically granted for birth/adoption/foster, but they can also be requested by exception for medical reasons, and now for COVID-19 if someone was on the faculty campus during the year-long shutdown. - Decision based on record since terminal degree - APM 210-1: Criteria for the Professor and Professor in Residence series - APM 210-2: Criteria for the Professor of Clinical X series - APM 210-3: Criteria for the Lecturer with Security of Employment series - APM 210-6: Criteria for the Health Sciences Clinical Professor series - Service expectations are modest at this rank
+- Maximum of 8 years at Assistant rank at UC, decision must be made by end of 7th year (but see extensions below). - Extension on the "tenure/SOE clock" is granted for each birth/adoption/foster event; maximum total extension is two years, however, UC Provost can approve a third year by exception. - Clock extensions are automatically granted for birth/adoption/foster, but they can also be requested by exception for medical reasons, and for COVID-19 if someone was on the faculty campus during the year-long shutdown. - Decision based on record since terminal degree - APM 210-1: Criteria for the Professor and Professor in Residence series - APM 210-2: Criteria for the Professor of Clinical X series - APM 210-3: Criteria for the Professor of Teaching series - APM 210-6: Criteria for the Health Sciences Clinical Professor series - Service expectations are modest at this rank

+Promotion #2:

-Promotion #2: Associate -> Full
+Associate 🗲 Full

-- Generally occurs after 6 years at Associate rank or after 2 years as Associate Professor or Associate Professor of Teaching (LSOE), Step 3.0, but can be more or less - Based on scholarly record since promotion to Associate rank - Associate Step 4.0 and Step 5.0 (the overlapping steps) - are often used when appointment occurred at mid-rank - are used when the faculty member is clearly on track for promotion but not quite ready - merits to Step 4 or 5 are reviewed by CAP if the candidate has been at the Associate rank for 6 years or more - Expectations include continued professional growth and increasing scope and impact of teaching and scholarly/creative work, and service
+- Generally occurs after 6 years at Associate rank or after 2 years as Associate Professor or Associate Professor of Teaching, Step 3, but can be more or less - Based on scholarly record since promotion to Associate rank - Associate, Step 4 and Step 5 (the overlapping steps) - are often used when appointment occurred at mid-rank - are used when the faculty member is clearly on track for promotion but not quite ready - merits to Step 4 or 5 are reviewed by CAP if the candidate has been at the Associate rank for 6 years or more - Expectations include continued professional growth and increasing scope and impact of teaching and scholarly/creative work, and service